hackers-terabit/usbnonce/README.md

 * It is simply a very cheap means of using 'posession' of a removable drive to make decisions and take actions.
-* It is assumed(**VERY IMPORTANT**) that everyone that is able to send traffic to the 'multi cast'(or set via -d) IP address and port is trusted otherwise they call tell all listeners to lock or unlock at will which makes this whole thing pointless (when in doubt use 127.0.0.1 which is the default and drop the udp port on ingress points to the trusted network)
+* It is assumed(**VERY IMPORTANT**) that everyone that is able to send traffic to the 'multi cast'(or set via -d) IP address and port is trusted otherwise they can tell all listeners to lock or unlock at will which makes this whole thing pointless (when in doubt use 127.0.0.1 which is the default and drop the udp port on ingress points to the trusted network)

-* If you can't ensure physhical posession by you and only after this application is 'active' it is of no use to you.
+* If you can't ensure physhical posession of the drive by you and only you after this application is 'active' it is of no use to you.

 * Lastly, udev notifications aren't all that reliable,so plugging in/out a few times might be needed.

-As an example client,The slock/ directory contains a heavily modified slock() that can be used with usbnonce.
+As an example client,The uslock/ directory contains a heavily modified slock(http://tools.suckless.org/slock ) that can be used with usbnonce.
 Simply run both applications,insert a usb,when removed it should lock the screen.
 It will require the same removable drive to be re-inserted before you can type in your credentials for unlocking the screen.